-Balance transfer, sometimes also called as Buyout Loans basically means shifting the outstanding loan amount to another bank. from one bank.
-It could be a Credit Card bill, Personal loan, home loan etc. This usually happens when your loan interest is too high leaving you unable to make monthly payments properly.
+Balance transfer is similar to Buyout Loans basically means shifting the outstanding credit card balance from one bank to another.
+It could be a Credit Card bill, Personal loan, home loan etc. This usually happens when your credit card interest is too high leaving you unable to make monthly payments properly.
 Usually, because of high interest rates, you get to pay only monthly interest and the principal amount keeps on increasing; this is when a buyout loan or a balance transfer as we call it, comes into the picture.

 Balance transfer in UAE mostly happens with credit cards because when compared to a credit card, personal loans are available for lower interest rates.
 Many banks approach you for transferring the balance from your existing credit cards to their bank’s credit cards.
 It can be considered a financial service similar to Debt Consolidation.